sangramdesai123/editorial/README.md

 ## DIFFICULTY:
 EASY
 ## PREREQUISITES:
-Presum
-Binary serach.
+Maximum sum subarrays.

 ## PROBLEM:
-Find number books whose pages lie in the range of pages given for each student.
+find the maximum sum of subarray given an array of n length.

 ## EXPLANATION:
 In this problem, we have been given the number of pages in each book and the range of pages which makes a student like that particular book.